Murder of Tracie McBride: Louis Jones Jr.

 Jones, born on March 4, 1950, was a native of Shelby County, Tennessee, and grew up in Chicago.
 According to testimony presented at his criminal trial, Jones experienced sexual and physical abuse.

 He served in the Army for 22 years.
 Richard A. Serrano of the Los Angeles Times wrote, "It was in the Army where he excelled."
 Jones, a member of the U.S. Army Rangers, participated in the Invasion of Grenada and the Gulf War of 1991.
 He was the leader of a platoon in Grenada, and he received a Commendation Medal due to his actions during a ground attack in Iraq.
 He became a master sergeant and on his retirement in 1993 was honorably discharged from the Rangers.
 At the time of the crime, he worked on base as a bus driver.

-Jones was married three times, and he had a daughter, Barbara; he raised her as a single parent.
+Jones was married three times, and he had a daughter, Barbara, whom he raised on his own.
 One of his wives, Sandra Lane, was an Army staff sergeant.
-He became estranged from her; she noted changes in his behavior after he returned from Iraq.
+He became estranged from her, and she noted changes in his behavior after he returned from Iraq.
 Jones had no previous criminal record.
 Before the killing, he worked low-paying jobs and received low grades in university courses.
 Lane filed an official complaint with the OSI on March 1, 1995, stating that, on February 16 of that year, Jones had kidnapped her, made her take money out of her bank account, and committed sexual assault against her while at his residence.

 Tracie McBride

-Tracie Joy McBride (May 27, 1975 – February 19, 1995), a graduate of Centennial High School in Circle Pines, Minnesota, was at the base for advanced intelligence training for a two-week period.
+Tracie Joy McBride (May 27, 1975 – February 19, 1995), a graduate of Centennial High School in Circle Pines, Minnesota, was at the base for a two-week advanced intelligence training.
 McBride aspired to become a music teacher.
 McBride joined the United States Army after her high school graduation, intending to fund her university education; she hoped to have her degree completed prior to the end of her tour of duty.
 At the end of her life, McBride was in a romantic relationship with a member of the U.S. Marines.
 She was assigned to Goodfellow in early February 1995 after completion of training, at the Defense Language Institute at the Presidio of Monterey in Monterey, California.
 McBride was kidnapped 10 days after her arrival.